opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket.md

 * `bucket` - (Required) Specifies the name of the bucket.
 Changing this parameter will create a new resource.
   A bucket must be named according to the globally applied DNS naming regulations as follows:
   * The name must be globally unique in OBS.
   * The name must contain 3 to 63 characters.
 Only lowercase letters, digits, hyphens (-), and periods (.) are allowed.
   * The name cannot start or end with a period (.) or hyphen (-), and cannot contain two consecutive periods (.) or contain a period (.) and a hyphen (-) adjacent to each other.
   * The name cannot be an IP address.
   * If the name contains any periods (.), a security certificate verification message may appear when you access the bucket or its objects by entering a domain name.

 * `storage_class` - (Optional) Specifies the storage class of the bucket.
-OBS provides three storage classes: "STANDARD", "WARM" (Infrequent Access) and "COLD" (Archive).
+OBS provides three storage classes:
+  `STANDARD`, `WARM` (Infrequent Access) and `COLD` (Archive).
 Defaults to `STANDARD`.

 * `acl` - (Optional) Specifies the ACL policy for a bucket.
 The predefined common policies are as follows: "private", "public-read", "public-read-write" and "log-delivery-write".
 Defaults to `private`.